 His disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”
 (John 9:2)If the person within the body of the blind man - who was born blind - did not exist prior to being born in that body how could he have sinned prior to being born blind?

 Obviously, Jesus was teaching his disciples that we can inhabit a different physical body in a prior lifetime.
-This was a teaching that was also accepted by the Jewish philosophy for thousands of years, as well as early Christianity before it was banned by the Romans.
+This was a teaching that was also accepted by the Mosaic philosophy for thousands of years, as well as early Christianity before it was banned by the Romans.

 This is also consistent with the notion of hell.
 How would it be possible for a person to even go to hell without taking on another physical body?